emdeevy/logawin/README.md

 $me->performAction("comment");
 ```

-Above is what i consider the elegant version, you could just inject the logger as a `LoggerInterface` parameter in any method or constructor and you'll be just as fine.
+Above is what I consider the elegant version, you could just inject the logger as a `LoggerInterface` parameter in any method or constructor and you'll be just as fine.

 ## Design Principles